ta9mi141/ec2inv/README.md

 ec2inv
 ====

-Generator of inventory file for EC2 instances
+Generator of Ansible's inventory for EC2 instances

 ## Description